General Use Guidelines

 Care of the facility

-Vehicles/trailers: Vehicles should not be parked more than one car-length off of the main road.
-Travel at 15mph or less.
-Keep tires in the main ruts of the road.
-Avoid the PVC waterline that follows the road.
-The recreational use of bicycles is prohibited at SAWUURA sponsored events, and at all other times, bicycles are to be used only on the main road.
-All motorized recreational vehicles are prohibited.
-Loud vehicles are discouraged at any time out of respect for other people and wildlife.
 Tent camping is encouraged at SAWUURA, however the use of small camping trailers is possible.
 The road into SAWUURA is narrow and rough in places and can become muddy after periods of rain with very limited opportunities for reversing until well inside the SAWUURA property.
 Therefore, it is not recommended that you attempt to bring any trailer into the site that is over 16 feet in length.

 Water: The water supply from the well is limited and is sanitized during group camps.
 Conservation of water is very important.
 Visitors should always bring emergency drinking water.

 Natural resources: Potential impact to the natural resources, habitat and wildlife of SAWUURA should be taken into consideration in all choices of land use and human activities.
 Human use of the property should be concentrated in established campsites and common areas.
-A map showing established campsites is stored in the kiosk.

 Trash: Dispose of trash in designated receptacles – never in the toilets.
 Separate paper trash and recycling.
 Bagged trash is taken out of SAWUURA at the end of each visit.